China - A Trip Along the Silk Road (Part 2 of 3)

 At 7pm we rented two bicycles and rode down to the big sand dunes around Crescent Lake.
 The ride was flat and very easy passing through some farmland growing wheat and some other funny plant with five leaves :-).
 Outside of Crescent Lake is a tourist trap area with souvenirs and stuff and an admission charge of 2Y.
 Right inside the gate is a herd of 40 or so camels making the pleasant sounds that camels make.
 We rented two camels for a round trip to the lake.
 It wouldn't have been that difficult a walk through the sand, but I'm partial to camels and hadn't ridden a bactrian camel before.
 The camels drop you off near the lake and wait for you to be ready to return.

-After my camel ran me back to the gate almost bouncing me off until I got a firm grip with my legs, we ran into Duke and Karen and Annette who had hired bikes from the same place we had and were on their way back to town.
+My camel chose to run me back to the gate almost bouncing me off until I got a firm grip with my legs.
+There, we ran into Duke and Karen and Annette who had hired bikes from the same place we had and were on their way back to town.
 We rode back and had dinner with them at the restaurant adjacent to the bike hire place.
 Annette made a big production out of ordering precisely described dishes and visiting the kitchen to instruct the cook.
 Whereas the rest of us lean more toward the smile-and-hope-they-bring-us-some-food approach to ordering.
 The food this time was only fair, though Annette had mentioned not being too fond of Chinese food so maybe she had them leave out some of the usual spices.
 The food was still cheap and filling and the company was good so we talked for a while over tea.

 (May 27, 1991) DUNHUANG